 Once you arrive you can head to the viewing area that sits right in front of the lake.
 It is a short climb up the path to get slightly elevated views above Moraine Lake.
-It will be busy, but there is plenty of space so you can spread out and find the best possible view for when the sun starts to rise at one of the best Banff scenic spots.
+It will be busy, but there is plenty of space so you can spread out and find the best possible view at one of the best Banff scenic spots.

 Much like Lake Louise, paddling across Moraine Lake in the canoes is very popular here and if we had to choose to do it on one of the lakes this would be our top choice.
 Canoe rental costs $95 per hour plus tax and can be rented from the edge of the lake.
 You can find more information on canoe rental here.

 You will probably have seen a lot of cool photos of this lake but you can’t truly appreciate it until you see it for yourself.
 The blue colour of the water and the sheer size of the rugged peaks that provide the backdrop are absolutely beautiful and much like us, you’ll want to come back here again and again.
 This is easily one of the best places to visit in Banff!

 While exploring the national park is the main focus of any trip here, the town of Banff itself is also a cool town to explore.
 There are few towns that have such a fantastic setting, and the mountains that surround downtown can be seen from almost any point as you walk the streets here.